 AISS is open to any laboratory involved in the analysis of asbestos in soils.
-Laboratories may use any appropriate validated method.
 The membership fee covers one year (April to March) and includes three rounds each consisting of two samples.
 New participants joining the scheme part way through the year pay on a pro rata basis.
 Laboratories may withdraw from the scheme at any time by informing the scheme administrators in writing.
 The membership fee is non-refundable.
 Current participants are sent a renewal order form before the end of each financial year.
 It is the participant's responsibility to ensure all details are filled in correctly on the order form and that payment is promptly made in full.
 Failure to pay scheme fees will result in reports being withheld and ultimately exclusion from scheme participation.